tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/approximate-matching.md

 ### Nearest neighbor propensity score matching

 We now use the propensity scores to conduct nearest neighbor matching, ensuring balance between treatment and control groups.
-This helps ensure that the difference in outcomes is due to the treatment rather than pre-existing differences in characteristics.

-The `matchit()` function is used, in which the formula for the logistic regression model used to estimate the propensity scores is specified.
-The method argument specifies the matching method (here, `nearest`).
-The distance metric used to measure the similarity between individual; the distance is calculated as the log odds ratio of the propensity score.
+The `matchit()` function is used, in which the formula, the method (here, `nearest`) and the distance metric are specified.
+The distance metric is used to measure the similarity between individuals; it is calculated as the log odds ratio of the propensity score.

 {{% codeblock %}}
 ```R